Penelope is retired, but teaches English in Rome. She is a published feature writer, playwright and poet. She loves local Italian customs.

-The best time to begin pruning is, when winter lets up, when spring starts, and the likelihood of frost and freezing winds are over.
-Pruning can go on until May 1st, which is when the trees show singns of flowering, but no later.
+- The best time to begin pruning is when winter lets up, when spring starts, and the likelihood of frost and freezing winds are over.
+Pruning can go on until May 1st, which is when the trees show signs of flowering, but no later.

-The video above shows how Franco hand saws off shoots (called 'suckers' or 'suchioni' in Italian) from the branches of the inside of the tree in order to open the tree up to the light, the sun and the air, in order to keep it airy and dry - leaving outside vegetation.
+The video above shows how Franco hand saws off shoots (called 'suckers' or 'suchioni' in Italian) from the branches of the inside of the tree in order to open the tree up to the light, the sun and the air, in order to keep it airy and dry, but leaving outside vegetation.

-The 'suckers' need to go because they suck the nourishment out of the trees "that needs to go into the growth of the plant and into the fruit" he says.
+The 'suckers' need to go because they suck the nourishment out of the trees "that needs to go into the growth of the plant and into the fruit," Franco says.

 - Cut all growth that grows upwards because it blocks the growth from the light.
 Leave only branches that grow downwards, on the outside of the tree.
 These will be the producing branches.

 - If there are two downward growing branches, cut one of them in order to re-enforce the single branch.
 Some pruners leave two of them "in case something goes wrong with one of them".